 - You can mix ½ cup cream in the milk and spread on the top for a creamier top of the dessert.

 Basically, it is made of crispy fried bread soaked in rich milk and sugar syrup.
 The syrup is flavored with saffron and cardamom.
 In this recipe, I use milk powder as it is easily available everywhere and speeds up the cooking process.

 In a pan take milk, sugar, milk powder, cardamom, and saffron.
 Cook on medium-low flame, keep stirring.
 Cook for 30 minutes.

-While the milk simmers on low heat, shallow fry the bread slices on medium heat. the oil should be hot so the bread doesn’t absorb too much oil at the same time it shouldn’t be smoking hot otherwise bread will burn.
+While the milk simmers on low heat, shallow fry the bread slices on medium heat. the oil should be hot so the bread doesn't absorb too much oil at the same time it shouldn't be smoking hot otherwise the bread will burn.

 Make sure your bread is crunchy crisp.

 After 30 minutes milk is reduced and thickened.